IvanHdzF/stm32_deep_sleep_sample/readme.md

 - git submodule update --recursive
 - Open .project files with STM32CubeIDE / import the root folder from it that has the project.
 - Opening the .ioc file from STM32CubeMX is possible to modify the pin peripherals, as long as the labels are consistent to not break any service.

+## Additional Documentation

+- **`methodology/`**
+	- Contains documents detailing the development process, design methodology, and rationale behind architectural decisions.
+This folder is useful for understanding the approach taken during the project and the reasoning behind key choices.

+- **`docs/`**
+	- `comparativa_sensores.md`: A comprehensive comparison of candidate accelerometer sensors, including power consumption, features, pricing, and availability.
+This document supports hardware selection and justifies the choice of sensor for the project.
+	- `design.md`: The main design document for the project, describing the software architecture, layering, modularity, and the justification for design decisions.
+It provides a high-level overview of how the system is structured and why.

+- **`tests/`**
+	- Contains proposals and plans for both integration and unit testing of the project.
+The `tests_proposal.md` document outlines:
+		- Integration tests, which validate the system as a whole by running different application modes and observing hardware behavior.
+		- Unit tests, which focus on individual service modules (with the LIS2DW12 HAL service being the primary candidate for isolated unit testing due to its decoupled design).
+	- Refer to `tests/tests_proposal.md` for detailed test cases, strategies, and the rationale behind the testing approach for this project.

+Refer to these folders and documents for in-depth technical and design information beyond the codebase itself.